A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Radioactive material.
-A material whose nuclei spontaneously give off nuclear radiation.
-Naturally radioactive materials (found in the earth's crust) give off alpha, beta, or gamma particles.
-Alpha particles are Helium nuclei, beta particles are electrons, and gamma particles are high energy photons.
+A material whose nuclei spontaneously give off nuclear radiation (particles or rays).
+Naturally radioactive materials (found in the earth's crust) give off alpha, beta, or gamma rays.
+Alpha particles are Helium nuclei, beta particles are electrons, and gamma rays are high energy photons.

 Radioactive.
 A word distinguishing radioactive materials from those which aren't.
 Usage: "U-235 is radioactive; He-4 is not."

 Note: Radioactive is least misleading when used as an adjective, not as a noun.
 It is sometimes used in the noun form as a shortened stand-in for radioactive material, as in the example above.Radioactivity.
 The process of emitting particles from the nucleus.
 Usage: "Certain materials found in nature demonstrate radioactivity."

 Misuse alert: Radioactivity is a process, not a thing, and not a substance.
 It is just as incorrect to say "U-235 emits radioactivity" as it is to say "current flows."
 A malfunctioning nuclear reactor does not release radioactivity, though it may release radioactive materials into the surrounding environment.
 A patient being treated by radiation therapy does not absorb radioactivity, but does absorb some of the radiation (alpha, beta, gamma) given off by the radioactive materials being used.Rate.
 A quantity of one thing compared to a quantity of another.
 [Dictionary definition]

 In physics the comparison is generally made by taking a quotient.
 Thus speed is defined to be dx/dt, the ‘time rate of change of position’.